 The sale of semiconductor products accounts for the substantial majority of the Company's consolidated revenue.
 Sales agreements with customers are renewable periodically and contain terms and conditions with respect to payment, delivery, warranty, supply and other rights.
 The Company considers an accepted customer purchase order, governed by sales agreement, to be the contract with the customer.
 For each contract, the Company considers the promise to transfer tangible products to be the identified performance obligation.
 Product sales contracts may include volume-based tiered pricing or rebates that are fulfilled in cash or product.
 In determining the transaction price, the Company accounts for the right of returns, cash rebates, commissions and other pricing adjustments as variable consideration, estimates these amounts based on the expected amount to be provided to customers and reduces the revenue recognized.
 The Company estimates sales returns and rebates based on the Company's historical patterns of return and pricing credits.
-As the Company's standard payment terms are 30 days to 60 days, the contract, computes weighted average selling price for each unit shipped in cases where there is a material right due to the presence of volume-based tiered pricing, allocates the total consideration between the identified performance obligations, and recognizes revenue when control of its goods and services is transferred to its customers.
+As the Company's standard payment terms are 30 days to 60 days, the contracts have no financing component.
+Under ASC 606, the Company estimates the total consideration to be received by using the expected value method for each contract, computes weighted average selling price for each unit shipped in cases where there is a material right due to the presence of volume-based tiered pricing, allocates the total consideration between the identified performance obligations, and recognizes revenue when control of its goods and services is transferred to its customers.
 The Company considers product control to be transferred at a point in time upon shipment or delivery because the Company has a present right to payment at that time, the customer has legal title to the asset, the Company has transferred physical possession of the asset, and the customer has significant risk and rewards of ownership of the asset.

 The Company also enters into fixed-price engineering service agreements with certain customers.
 These agreements may include multiple performance obligations, such as software development services, licensing of intellectual property and post-contract customer support, or PCS.
 These multiple performance obligations are highly interdependent, highly interrelated, are typically not sold separately and do not have standalone selling prices.
 They are all inputs to generate one combined output which is incorporating the Company's SoC into the customer's product.
 Accordingly, the Company determines that they are not separately identifiable and shall be treated as a single performance obligation.
 Customers usually pay based on milestones achieved.
 Because payments received do not correspond directly with the value of the Company's performance to date, for fixed-price engineering services arrangements, revenue is recognized using the time-based straight line method, which best depicts the Company's performance toward complete satisfaction of the performance obligation based on the nature of such professional services.
-Revenues from engineering service agreements were not material for the three and six months ended July 31, 2020 and 2019, respectively.
+Revenues from engineering service agreements were not material for the three and nine months ended October 31, 2020 and 2019, respectively.